Diphtheria, Tetanus and Pertussis: The Diseases & Vaccines

 Should babies who cry uncontrollably after DTaP vaccine receive additional doses?

-Babies who experience uncontrollable crying after the DTaP vaccine are considered to have a “precaution” to getting future doses of the vaccine, meaning that they can still receive future doses of the DTaP vaccine; however, the relative risks and benefits should be discussed with the child’s doctor before the vaccination is given.
+Babies who experience uncontrollable crying after the DTaP vaccine are considered to have a “precaution” to getting future doses of the vaccine.
+A vaccine precaution means that the baby can still receive future doses of the DTaP vaccine, but the family and the child’s doctor should discuss the relative risks and benefits before any additional doses are given.

-Because pertussis, in particular, circulates in many parts of the country each year and young infants are most susceptible to complications from the disease, the relative benefits of the vaccine may still outweigh the risks.
-Previous experience has shown that in most cases, infants who experience inconsolable crying after the first dose of DTaP do not experience the same reaction after subsequent doses.
+The relative benefits of the vaccine may still outweigh the risks for a few reasons.
+First, pertussis is still fairly common.
+Second, young children are at the greatest risk for complications, and third, children need the first three doses to gain protection.
+Previous experience has shown that in most cases, infants who experience inconsolable crying after the first dose of DTaP do not experience the same reaction after later doses.

 Should teenagers and adults get the pertussis vaccine?

 Pertussis is common in teenagers and adults.
-Therefore, a vaccine to prevent pertussis in teenagers and adults is of great benefit.
-However, the old “whole cell” pertussis vaccine and the "acellular" pertussis vaccine for young children (part of the DTaP combination vaccine) had a high rate of side effects when given to people older than 7 years of age.
-A newer "acellular" pertussis-containing vaccine is available for older children and adults (part of the Tdap vaccine).
+So, a vaccine to prevent pertussis in teenagers and adults is of great benefit.
+The “whole cell” pertussis vaccine (DPT) and the "acellular" pertussis vaccine for young children (DTaP) had high rates of side effects when given to people older than 7 years of age.
+To address this, another version was made for older children and adults.
+It is called the Tdap vaccine.
+The “d” and the “p” are lowercase because this version contains lower amounts of the diphtheria (“d”) and pertussis (“p”) toxoids.
+These changes improved the side effect rates in older children, teens and adults.

 How can I protect my newborn from pertussis?

 Pertussis can be a dangerous disease for a new baby.
-Because of their small airways and the amount of mucus caused by infection with pertussis, babies have trouble breathing, often turning blue during their coughing spells.
-Every year in the U.S. about 20 children die from pertussis, most are young babies who have not been fully immunized.
+Because of their small airways and the amount of mucus caused by infection with pertussis, babies have trouble breathing.
+They often turn blue during their coughing spells.
+Every year in the U.S., children die from pertussis.
+Most are young babies who have not been fully immunized.
+In 2024, 10 deaths were caused by pertussis.
+Six of those were in children less than 1 year of age.

-There is a vaccine available for adolescents and adults called Tdap.
-The "p" means that it contains a pertussis component.
-Pregnant women should receive the Tdap vaccine between 27 and 36 weeks’ gestation during each pregnancy.
-Although any time during this window is acceptable, public health officials recommend getting the vaccine as early as possible during this window.
-If you are past 36 weeks in your pregnancy, be sure to ask for the Tdap vaccine before being discharged from the hospital.
-Your spouse, the baby's grandparents and any other adults who will commonly be around the baby should also get the vaccine in advance of your delivery if they have not had a dose previously.
+- Get vaccinated during pregnancy: The Tdap vaccine is recommended between 27 and 36 weeks of gestation during each pregnancy.
+Although any time during this window is acceptable, the vaccine should be received as early as possible during this window to improve protection for the baby.
+If you are past 36 weeks in your pregnancy, be sure to ask for the Tdap vaccine before being discharged from the hospital to decrease the chance of getting pertussis and giving it to your baby.

-Additionally, you can encourage hand washing before people touch the baby, and if anyone has a cough, try to limit the baby's exposure to this person.
-Unfortunately, people are not only contagious in the first few weeks of the severe coughing stage, but also in the one- to two-week period leading up to cough onset.
-During this period, symptoms may resemble cold-like respiratory symptoms (e.g., runny nose, sneezing, occasional cough).
+- Before vaccination: Make sure that adults and siblings who will be around the baby are up to date on pertussis vaccine.
+Keep people who are ill, especially those with a cough, away from the baby.
+Notably, people are not only contagious in the first few weeks of the severe coughing stage, but also in the one- to two-week period before the cough begins.
+During this period, symptoms may resemble those of a cold (e.g., runny nose, sneezing, occasional cough).

 If I had whooping cough as a child, do I still need to get the vaccine before being around an infant?

-Protection after a pertussis infection is not life-long.
-Because infants are at increased risk of suffering complications and death from pertussis infections, adults and teens who will be around them, including childcare providers, should have a single dose of the Tdap vaccine.
+Protection after a pertussis infection is not lifelong.
+That means people can get pertussis more than once.
+Because infants are at higher risk for complications and death from pertussis, those who will be around them should have a single dose of Tdap vaccine if they did not have that vaccine before.

 If I had the DTP vaccine as a child, do I need the booster vaccine for pertussis?

-The Tdap vaccine is also recommended for all adolescents 11 or 12 years old.
+The Tdap vaccine is also recommended for all adolescents 11 to 12 years old.

 Relative risks and benefits